Richard D. Ryder

 Richard Hood Jack Dudley Ryder (born 3 July 1940) is an English writer, psychologist, and animal rights advocate.
 Ryder became known in the 1970s as a member of the Oxford Group, a group of intellectuals loosely centred on the University of Oxford who began to speak out against animal use, in particular factory farming and animal research.
 He was working at the time as a clinical psychologist at the Warneford Hospital in Oxford, and had himself been involved in animal research in the United Kingdom and United States.

-In 1970, he coined the term speciesism to describe the exclusion of nonhuman animals from the protections available to human beings.
-In 1977 he became chairman of the RSPCA Council, serving until 1979, and helped to organize the first academic animal-rights conference, held in August 1977 at Trinity College, Cambridge.
+In 1970, Ryder coined the term speciesism to describe the exclusion of nonhuman animals from the protections available to human beings.
+In 1977, he became chairman of the RSPCA Council, serving until 1979, and helped to organize the first academic animal-rights conference, held in August 1977 at Trinity College, Cambridge.
 The conference produced a "Declaration Against Speciesism", signed by 150 people.

-Ryder assisted in achieving the legislative animal protection reforms in the UK and EU between the years 1970 and 2020.

-Ryder is the author of a number of books about animal research, animal rights, and morality in politics, including Victims of Science (1975), Animal Revolution (1989), and Painism: A Modern Morality (2001).

-Since 2020 Ryder has been President of the RSPCA.
+Ryder assisted in achieving the legislative animal protection reforms in the UK and EU between 1970 and 2020.
+He is the author of a number of books about animal research, animal rights, and morality in politics, including Victims of Science (1975), Animal Revolution (1989), and Painism: A Modern Morality (2001).
+Ryder was president of the RSPCA from 2020–2023.

 Background

-Richard Hood Jack Dudley Ryder was born at The London Clinic, Marylebone, 3 July 1940, to Major Douglas Claud "Jack" Dudley Ryder, and his second wife, Vera Hamilton-Fletcher (née Cook).
+Richard Hood Jack Dudley Ryder was born at The London Clinic, Marylebone, on 3 July 1940, to Major Douglas Claud "Jack" Dudley Ryder, and his second wife, Vera Hamilton-Fletcher (née Cook).
 Jack Dudley Ryder was the great-grandson of the Honourable Granville Ryder (1799–1879), second son of Dudley Ryder, 1st Earl of Harrowby (1762–1847).
 Ryder was raised on the family estate, Rempstone Hall, in Corfe Castle.

 Ryder was educated at Sherborne School, in Dorset, England.
 He obtained his bachelor's degree in experimental psychology from the University of Cambridge (1960–1963), followed by a period of research into animal behaviour at Columbia University, and a diploma in clinical psychology from the University of Edinburgh.
 After Edinburgh, he worked as a clinical psychologist at the Warneford psychiatric hospital in Oxford.
 In 1983 and 1987 he ran unsuccessfully for Parliament, and founded the Liberal Democrats' Animal Protection Group.
 He later went back to Cambridge, and was awarded his PhD in Social and Political Sciences in 1993.
 He held an Andrew W. Mellon visiting professorship at Tulane University in New Orleans in 1996.
+He is President of the Animal Interfaith Alliance.

 Ryder married Audrey Jane Smith in 1974; they had two children together and divorced in 1999.